fonttools/fontbakery/docs/source/maintainer/maintainer-notes.md

 git tag -a v0.8.2 -m "Font Bakery version 0.8.2 (2021-Sep-01)" git push upstream --tags

-# create the package
-python3 -m build
+# A GitHub Action will be triggered by the version tag and will

-# and finally upload the new package to PyPI
+# generate the package and automatically publish it on PyPI.
-python3 -m twine upload dist/*
+# A GitHub release will also be created automatically.

 # Close the current milestone on the GitHub issue tracker
 # moving to a future milestone any of its issue that we've